 Git Hooks Explained

 packages.json rather than writing something custom in a hidden folder.
 This is where Husky comes in.

-Husky allows you to create hooks within your packages.json - like 'precommit' and 'postcommit' - that will get triggered when you do a GIT commit.
+postcommit - that will get triggered when you do a GIT commit.
 This approach is much nicer and simpler than writing your own GIT hooks, so I recommend that you check it out and start using it on your project!
 You can install

 packages.json, you can then add:

-After installing Husky, if you look within you .git -> Hooks folder, you can see that Husky automagically creates it's own git hook scripts.
-All you need to do is decide what your commit workflow looks like and then testing that it works how you expect it to and that's it.
-If you combine Husky with packages like eslint etc.. you can have something pretty powerful, pretty quickly and with the added bonus of not having to write your own scripts.
+npm test before someone can commit, All you need to do is decide what your commit workflow looks like, test that it works as expected it to and that's it.
+If you combine husky with packages like eslint etc.. you can have something pretty powerful, pretty quickly and with the added bonus of not having to write your own scripts.